HelpBot Assistant

 });

-In this demo, Execute the grid action and perform paging, filtering and sorting actions by using the DataManager
+In this demo, execute the Grid action and perform paging, filtering, and sorting operations using the DataManager.

-Fetch the current page records and the total number of records from your dataSource
+Fetch the current page records and the total number of records from the dataSource using the properties result and count.

 const initialPage = { skip: 0, take: 12 }